CallumRowston/CallumRowston_T1A3/README.md

 ## Overview

 PYWORDLE is a terminal based word guessing puzzle game heavily inspired by the New York Times browser based game, Wordle, that became hugely popular in early 2022.
 It includes a visually informative coloured game board, statistics tracking, menu navigation, and game settings not found in the original Wordle game.

+PYWORDLE was developed as part of the requirements for a terminal application assignment.
+It is targeted at anyone who enjoys the original Wordle game or other word based logic puzzles and wishes to play a terminal based version with settings to increase or decrease the difficulty.

 ---